proinsias/an-independent-mind/docs/Books/The Theory That Would Not Die.md

 ---

+For the next two centuries few read the Bayes-Price article.
+In the end, this is the story of two friends, Dissenting clergymen and amateur mathematicians, whose labor had almost no impact.
+Almost, that is, except on the one person capable of doing something about it, the great French mathematician Pierre Simon Laplace. — location: [319](kindle://book?action=open&asin=B0050QB3EQ&location=319) ^ref-34197

+---
+Laplace worked throughout the upheaval and served as the central figure in one of the Revolution’s most important scientific projects, the metric reform to standardize weights and measures.
+It was Laplace who named the meter, centimeter, and millimeter. — location: [628](kindle://book?action=open&asin=B0050QB3EQ&location=628) ^ref-60203

+---
 The probability of causes was still useful in particularly uncertain cases because it was more powerful than frequentism. — location: [667](kindle://book?action=open&asin=B0050QB3EQ&location=667) ^ref-5134

 ---